 Hey, who likes college baseball?
 How about women’s softball?
-Tennis match running half an hour over the allotted time sound good to you?
+Tennis match running half an hour with your new top shoes for pickleball sound good to you?
 How about a high school basketball game that turns into a blowout but runs ten minutes long anyway?
 Women’s college hoops between mid-major programs, sound like fun?
 According to ESPN, all of these events are so damn important as to be shown in their entirety while fans of Friday Night Fights get to wait and decide they’d rather watch another channel in the meantime.
 Hey, Chopped is on the Food Network!
 And the secret ingredient basket has bacon, Savoy cabbage, bananas, and veal brains!
 HOW WILL THE CHEFS HANDLE IT?
 What?
 There’s a fight on?
 Sorry, missed your chance OMG VEAL BRAINS.

 There is a famous (or infamous) chicken-and-egg argument in television.
 When a network dicks around its audience by moving their favorite show all over the schedule or not showing it consistently in its time slot, people, especially casual fans, turn away and watch something else.
 That same network then turns around and, citing low ratings and lack of viewer interest, cancels the show, claiming it “never found an audience” while failing to acknowledge this as being a direct consequence of never giving an audience a chance to find the show and make the emotional and temporal commitment necessary to the lifeblood of episodic television.
 We may live in an on-demand and DVR world, but the general run of humanity still has a strong connection to the idea of “this show is on Friday night at nine, and let’s get some nachos and have some friends over to watch”, whether that’s FNF or something like a new episode of Mythbusters on a Sunday night.